Visyond/website-hugo/site/content/home-hex/vhome.md

     descr: >-
-      Create visual interactive presentations and spreadsheet-driven calculators your stakeholders can use to independently test assumptions without touching the spreadsheet.<br><br> Changing data on the slide does not make changes to the spreadsheet.
+      Create visual interactive presentations and spreadsheet-driven calculators your stakeholders can use to independently test assumptions without touching the spreadsheet.<br><br> Changing data on the slides does not make changes to the spreadsheet.
     image: /img/vHome image draft (8).png
     title: Present Models with Spreadsheet-driven Calculators